Dave Bradley

 Dave Bradley (February 13, 1947 – October 1, 2010) was an American professional football guard in the National Football League (NFL).

 Biography

 Bradley was born David Earl Bradley on February 13, 1947, in Burnham, Pennsylvania.
 He died on October 1, 2010.

 Career

-He played at college level at Pennsylvania State University, where he played both guard and tackle.
+Bradley played at college level at Pennsylvania State University, where he played both guard and tackle.
 He was chosen as a tackle for the North squad for the 1969 Senior Bowl post-season game.

 Bradley was drafted by the Green Bay Packers in the second round of the 1969 NFL/AFL draft and played his first three seasons with the team.
 During his final season in the NFL, he was a member of the St. Louis Cardinals.
 He also played for the Chicago Fire of the World Football League in 1974.
 He wore number 61 for the Packers, 55 for the Cardinals and 64 for the Fire.